-How to Use Color Theory in Quilting
+How to Use a Historical RYB Color Wheel in Quilting

 As a bonus, BERNINA has put together a set of free printable Color Wheel cards to download, cut out and use for reference!
 Scroll to the bottom of the post to find the download and instructions for putting the cards together.